Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * setting too big around the workspace.
 Kinematics does two check: whether desired print is inside M208 limits and whether it is reachable by the arm lengths and allowed angles.
 If M208 is possible, but not according to the true workspace, an error will be reported.
 Whether a partial print will be done, depends on the printer type (3D printing mode will print partially, CNC mode not).

 # Homing
 The homing angles are specified in the M669 A parameter and can be impemented e. g. by endstops between joint's axes or by reading absolute encoder positions.
-G1 H2 addressing specific axes (joints).
-Setting the position with G1 H1 is not possible in most cases,, because it only makes sense for linear axes.
-When an endstop is triggered, the homing position is set by firmware code to the home value, defined as port of the A parameter.
+G1 H1 will set to the homing angle which is defined with the A parameter when the endstop is triggered.
 If necessary, the value can be changed later by G92.
 For a rotational axis, the value the stepper angle * microsteps * gear ratio must be taken.
 The current stepper position can be checked by calling M122, it is the nth count value.

 If the homing position is in a singularity or near it, after homing the robot arms should be rotated away from it (this can be done with G1 H2 moves), before starting normal operation.
 # Mesh compensation